 Who can apply for Highly Skilled Professionals?

-You can find the Point Calculation Table in the website of immigration, but this table will be amended from time to time.
-So it is advisable to check with the latest one.
+You can find the Point Calculation Table in the website of immigration.

-As you can see from the chart, the points are allocated differently to the type of activity which you will plan engage in Japan.
-So you need to know the type which your activity will fall into, and calculate the points according to the table for the type.
+As you can see from the Point Calculation Table, the points are allocated differently to the type of activity which you will plan engage in Japan.
+You need to choose right type which your activity will fall into to calculate your points .

 Highly Skilled Professionals are classified into 3 types.

 There are 3 types of activities permitted under Highly Skilled Professional Visa as follows:

 These are activities related to advanced research to be conducted under the contract with private or public institution in Japan.
 Professors of universities and researchers of research institutions fall under this type.

 (b) Advanced Specialized/Technical Activities